-Most people know that they like one or another, but may not be able to pinpoint what they really like about them.
-They may say they like that they can do this kind of command, or they enjoy some pre-installed software, the look and feel of the hardware, the resources available, the applications or systems they can download, or even the web browser that is prominent.
-But the reality is that the features of an OS aren’t immediately clear to most users, and a resource to help users understand the different processing and interaction elements of their favorite OS helps it become easier to work with.
+Most people know that they like one or another but may not be able to pinpoint what they really prefer about them.
+They may say they like a particular command prompt, or they enjoy some pre-installed software, the look and feel of the hardware, the applications or systems they can download, or even the pre-installed web browser.
+But the reality is that the features of an OS aren’t immediately clear to most users.
+A resource to help users understand the different processing and interaction elements of their favorite OS helps it become easier to work with.

-Booting.
-Booting is the process of turning on the computer and powering up the system.
+- Booting: Booting is the process of turning on the computer and powering up the system.

-Memory management.
-This is the process of controlling and coordinating the computer applications and allocating space for programs.
+- Memory management: This feature controls and coordinates the computer applications while allocating space for programs.

-Loading and execution.
-Your OS will load, or start-up, a program and then execute the program so that it opens and runs.
+- Loading and execution: Your OS will load, or start up, a program and then execute the program so that it opens and runs.

-Head to head in the competition with Microsoft Windows is Apple.
-Apple and Microsoft are both examples of proprietary operating systems.
-This means that the company conceptualized, designed, developed, and now sells the OS.
-They are designed and sold by the companies, and aren’t meant to be tampered with or tweaked by users.
-Apple and Macintosh computers run on the proprietary macOS and OS X system.
-There are also previous versions/updates:
+Head-to-head in the competition with Microsoft Windows is Apple’s macOS. macOS and Windows are both examples of proprietary operating systems, meaning that the company conceptualized, designed, developed, and now sells their own OS.
+They’re designed and sold by the companies and aren’t meant to be tampered with or tweaked by users.
+Apple and Macintosh computers run on the proprietary macOS and OS X system, the first of which launched 20 years ago.
+There are also previous versions or updates which include:

 Lion (OS X 10.7)

 Mojave (macOS 10.14)

 The macOS and Apple/Mac products are also known and beloved by their users for ease of use and continually improving user experience.
 Fast processing speeds, a simple desktop interface, and a wide variety of helpful resources make users excited about macOS.
 Many users relish the instant connection with their computers and mobile phone hardware, and enjoy the lack of bugs and hackers that Apple systems are known for.